Search Site

 After the birth parents’ parental rights have been terminated, a child generally becomes available for adoption.

-Contact our Oakdale family law firm about termination of parental rights
+Contact our Minnesota family law firm about termination of parental rights

 Appelhof, Pfeifer & Hart, P.A. delivers personalized legal services for families and individuals throughout Minnesota, including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
 Call us today at 651-379-3024 or contact us online to arrange an appointment.
 There is no charge for initial consultations, and flexible scheduling is available.